F0RTRE55/BFC/README.md

  </p>

 ## Publishing
-The repository is set up to prohibit commits directly to the master branch.
-GitHub PRs must be approved by at least one other developer before they can be merged into master.
+The repository is set up to prohibit commits directly to the main branch.
+GitHub PRs must be approved by at least one other developer before they can be merged into main branch.

 ## Additional Information
 To learn more about Biofoundry Palette, including program edittaion instructions and documentation, visit [BioFoundry Research Center](https://swb.skku.edu/BioFoundryRC/index.do).